vrk-kpa/ytp-api/README.md

 ## Known issues

 * Deleting an organization or dataset (`organization_delete` and `package_delete`) in CKAN does not actually delete the organization or dataset, but merely changes their state to deleted.
 Successive creations using the same names will fail, complaining that there is already an entity with that name.
 Deleting them from the Web interface seem to delete them completely.
-* Some methods may falsely return a 405 Not Allowed, for example when requesting for the details of a dataset that does not exist.
+* Some actions may falsely return a *405 Not Allowed*, for example when requesting for the details of a dataset that does not exist.
+* Some get actions (e.g. `organization_show`) may return *400 No request body data* when requested with HTTP GET with URL parameters.
+You should instead send a HTTP POST with body payload.
 * As the server is HTTPS-only, you might run into problems with certificates.
 Either upgrade to Python 2.7.9, install pyopenssl or do not verify certificates.

 ## Disclaimer